Canonical decompositions for Poincar\'e duality pairs: The main theorem

-\item If $\partial G$ is empty, so that $G$ is a $PD(n+2)$ group, then $G$ has no nontrivial almost invariant subset over a $VPCk$ subgroup with $k\leq n$. \end{enumerate} \end{lemma}

-Lemma \ref{PD(n+2)groupshavenoa.i.setsoverVPCk<n} implies that if $(G,\partial G)$ is an orientable $PD(n+2)$ pair, then the decomposition $\Gamma _{n,n+1}(G)$ of Theorem \ref{JSJforVPCoftwolengths} exists.
+Now we are ready to state the main result of this paper.
+Lemma \ref{PD(n+2)groupshavenoa.i.setsoverVPCk<n} implies that if $(G,\partial G)$ is an orientable $PD(n+2)$ pair, then the decomposition $\Gamma_{n,n+1}(G)$ of Theorem \ref{JSJforVPCoftwolengths} exists.
 That theorem tells us that for any group $G$, the $V_{0}$--vertices of $\Gamma_{n,n+1}(G)$ are of four types, namely they are isolated, of $VPCk$--by--Fuchsian type, where $k$ is $n-1$ or $n$, or of commensuriser type.
-Our main result is the following theorem which asserts that $\Gamma_{n,n+1}(G)$ and its completion $\Gamma_{n,n+1}^{c}(G)$ have properties analogous to the topological picture in dimension $3$.
-If $n=1$, and $G$ is the fundamental group of an orientable Haken $3$--manifold $M$, then $\Gamma_{1,2}(G)$ is dual to the frontier of $AT(M)$ and $\Gamma_{1,2}^{c}(G)$ is dual to the frontier of $JSJ(M)$, where $AT(M)$ and $JSJ(M)$ are the submanifolds of $M$ discussed at the start of section \ref{preliminaries}.
+Our main result is the following theorem which asserts that $\Gamma_{n,n+1}(G)$ and its completion $\Gamma_{n,n+1}^{c}(G)$ (see Definition \ref{defnofcompletion}) have properties analogous to the topological picture in dimension $3$.
+If $n=1$, and $G$ is the fundamental group of an orientable Haken $3$--manifold $M$, then $\Gamma_{1,2}(G)$ is dual to the frontier of $AT(M)$, and $\Gamma_{1,2}^{c}(G)$ is dual to the frontier of $JSJ(M)$, where $AT(M)$ and $JSJ(M)$ are the submanifolds of $M$ discussed at the start of section \ref{preliminaries}.